advancedAgritek-BB/coinTrader2.0/README.md

 The `tasks/refresh_pairs.py` script fetches the most liquid markets from the configured exchange using `ccxt` and stores them in `cache/liquid_pairs.json`.
+The file now contains a mapping of symbol to the timestamp when it last passed the liquidity screen.
 This cache lets the trading bot skip illiquid pairs during market scans.
 By default the worker refreshes the file every **6 hours**.
 Change the interval under `pairs_worker.refresh_interval` in `crypto_bot/config.yaml` and restart the worker to apply the new schedule.